Pupil Transport Lab

 School Transportation News' May 2026 cover story frames onboard violence policy and bus video together: policies tell drivers what to do, while cameras show the full picture after the incident.
 That turns the office problem from storing footage into an incident record the district can use later.

-Survey signal: in Zonar/STN's 118-respondent 2026 survey, parent communication gaps and driver behavior/compliance tied as the top student-safety challenge at 45% each.
+Industry survey signal: in Zonar/STN's 118-respondent 2026 survey, parent communication gaps and driver behavior/compliance tied as the top student-safety challenge at 45% each.

 The useful output is not a generic article summary.
 It is a short evidence workflow transportation teams can compare against their current process.